 Often, an impression of ephemeral, fragile poetry is formed from the gossamer-quality of the work, which continually aspires to plumb the possibilities of the human voice, while also serving as the inspirational source for contemplating new instrumental sounds.

 Better yet, have a listen yourself: at Erin-Gee.com, under List of Works.

 At Carnegie, Erin performed Mouthpiece XIII: Mathilde of Loci, Part 1, the first section of a three-part concert opera narrating the mysterious final moments of a fictional scholar of memory.
 Her musical performance was accompanied by video art and physical theater directed by her brother Colin Gee, formerly the principal clown with the Cirque du Soleil.
-Colin is currently the founding Artist-in-Residence at the Whitney Museum of American Art (I blogged a bit about him earlier this fall).
+Colin is currently the founding Artist-in-Residence at the Whitney Museum of American Art.

 The performance was exceptional, and I’m so thrilled I had the opportunity to go, along with Jen Howland, part-owner of Revelations Café here in Fairfield.